devfile/devworkspace-operator/doc/additional-configuration.md

 Note: As for automatically mounting secrets, it is necessary to apply the `controller.devfile.io/watch-secret` label to image pull secrets

 ## Adding git credentials to a workspace
 Labelling secrets with `controller.devfile.io/git-credential` marks the secret as containing git credentials.
-All git credential secrets will be merged into a single secret (leavin the original resources in-tact).
+All git credential secrets will be merged into a single secret (leaving the original resources in-tact).
 See [git documentation](https://git-scm.com/docs/git-credential-store#_storage_format) for details on the file format for this configuration.
 For example
 ```yaml
 kind: Secret
 apiVersion: v1